brhahlen/dc/README.md

 - logs          - show and follow the logs for a service, outputs last 100 lines first
 - network       - _NOT IMPLEMENTED YET_ - create the macvlan network that is needed - *ONLY* possible using `sudo`
 - list          - lists all stacks and services in the stack
+- update        - updates `dc` to the latest available version
 - version       - shows the version of `dc` and retrieves the latest version and checks there

 # Thoughts/To Do's